 Signs of the Times

 Cal Poly was also going through changes.
 It had been a fairly traditional place built around cowboy logic and even though those guys would get crazy, you can imagine what they thought of hippies showing up.
-For a while there were some altercations around Vietnam protests etc. but eventually they found marijuana and chilled out.
+For a while there were some altercations around Vietnam protests etc. but eventually the would be cowboys found marijuana and chilled out.
 We all were going through changes.
 My hair got longer, the music got louder and that was an issue Anita and I had to deal with.

-She also was very helpful in challenging my attitudes towards women.
+She also was very helpful in challenging whatever attitudes I had at the time towards women.
 Being somewhat of a local semi-celebrity there was no shortage of women at our gigs.
 Kind of classic groupie thing.
 Maybe it was all those years of not feeling particularly popular, but now with this new persona I wanted it all and many times handled it very badly.
 Men have to grow up sometime and manage their desires, but for me that was years off.
 Anita helped me grow up as much as I could at the time and for that I am most appreciative.
 Many more chapters were up ahead for us as friends over the years.

 Pickups, Gun Racks and Dogs.

 San Luis Obispo definitely had a red neck vibe .
 It’s changed now, but in the late sixties it was still rural.
 We called the culture “pickups, gun racks and dogs.”
 It seemed to us this was the mantra of the cowboys around town.
 When you say it with a rural southern accent you get the point.
 We, on the other hand, were into VW buses, happenings and dogs.
-I chose to live after my sophomore year out in the country at the edge of town.
+I chose to live r out in the country at the edge of town after my sophomore year.

 We would find these little farm houses that were cheap and quiet.
-The dog part was just something that just came up.
+The dog part was something that just came with country living.
 My friends started getting dogs.
 Puppies were so cute, and our girlfriends liked them.
 Not that I would be out done, I got a dark black Labrador mix and I called him Rumples.

 The summer between my sophmore and junior year the band broke up and once again I had to find a job.
 The previous summer I had worked in an aluminum anodizing plant on the night shift.
-This summer something else was in store.
-Relatives on my Dad's side operated the giant concession plaza at Mount Rushmore, the shrine of democracy.
+This summer something else was afoot.
+Relatives on my Dad's side of the family operated the giant concession plaza at Mount Rushmore, the shrine of democracy.
 My brother had worked their the pervious summer as a waiter in the infamous dining room.

 Bruce and I were both offered jobs.
 That meant "road trip" in his blue Plymouth we dubbed the "crystal ship" after the Jim Morrison lyric.